 The boot is reasonable at 295 litres – that’s almost 100 litres bigger than the new Corolla, and I’m sure Mazda dealers will be very quick to point this out to potential buyers.

-This includes being first Mazda to feature a “two-wall” structure which leaves space for air between the floor carpeting and body panel beneath it to greatly improve insulation quality.
+This includes being the first Mazda to feature a “two-wall” structure that leaves space for air between the floor carpeting and body panel beneath it to greatly improve insulation quality.
 It’s also the first Mazda to feature a seal inside the parting lines between the roof panel and tailgate on the hatch or the rear window and boot on the sedan.
-This greatly reduces noise caused by wind blowing into the gap and delivers rear seat passengers a far quieter ride when travelling on the open road.
+This greatly reduces noise caused by wind blowing into the gap and delivers rear-seat passengers a far quieter ride when travelling on the open road.

 But has it paid off?
 Handsomely; The Mazda3 is a model of small-car excellence for NVH.
 It’s smooth, mostly very quickly, and vibrations are almost non-existent.
 It’s an extremely classy, quiet ride for the size of the car.
 Refined is a word that keeps popping up when you are driving this car.

 I’m going to add a ‘but’ here, as much as I don’t want to.
 The reduction in NVH has paid off, but this does mean you hear that SkyActiv-G engine even more than before.
 The noise of the engine in the previous model was always distinctive – as are any Mazda models.
 They have a tone to them that you can easily identify.
 On the motorway and at steady speeds, the engine is almost inaudible, but up hills or under load, it’s not so quiet.
 I wouldn’t say it’s bad or unbearable – it’s just that you can hear it more now that the rest of the car is so quiet.

 In fact, on the motorway, there’s almost no noise of any sort.
 Wind noise is well subdued, as is tyre noise, and the engine is at a whisper.